How to EQ Vocals

 Tip #6 – Use De-Esser

-Sibilance right here refers to these hissing sounds we make when saying some letters like S or Z. instance is listening to Daffy Duck repeat the phrase ‘Nervous’ whereas grilling Porky on the witness stand.
+Sibilance right here refers to these hissing sounds we make when saying some letters like S or Z. For instance, listening to Daffy Duck repeat the phrase ‘Nervous’ while grilling Porky on the witness stand.

 However, a good microphone will amplify the slightest hiss sound made when saying the letter ‘S’ or the phonic ‘Sh’.
 This may be annoying to listen to and may make your vocals sound unprofessional.